p-adic iterated integration on semistable curves: Log rigid isocrystals and cohomology

-whose associated gradeds are isomorphic to direct sums of $(j^\dagger\cO_{]Y[_\cP},d)$.
-We will make use of the full subcategory consisting of unipotent overconvergent isocrystals.

-A smooth point $x\in X(k)$ that has the standard log structure can be lifted to to a section $x\colon (S,\N)\to (X,M)$.
+A smooth $k$-point $x$ of the underlying scheme $X(k)$ that has the standard log structure (i.e.~the stalk of the relative characteristic sheaf vanishes) can be lifted to a section $x\colon (S,\N)\to (X,M)$.
 The fiber functor $\cE\to x^*\cE$ allows one to take the fiber over $x$.
-While unipotent overconvergent isocrystals on $(X,M)$ equipped with fiber functor $x^*$ form a Tannakian category, we will define some additional fiber functors below using ideas from \cite{Besser:Coleman} and \cite{Vologodsky}.
+While unipotent isocrystals on $(X,M)$ equipped with fiber functor $x^*$ form a Tannakian category, we will define some additional fiber functors in Section~\ref{s:logpoints} using ideas from \cite{Besser:Coleman} and \cite{Vologodsky}.